zarmstrong/foundry-pathbuilder2e-import/README.md

+# THIS MODULE IS NOT SUPPORTED IN v11+

 # Foundry VTT Pathbuilder2e Import
 A module for Foundry VTT importing Pathbuilder 2e characters.

 Please be aware that this module attempts to match Pathbuilder 2e feats, specials and items to Foundry items, and will not perform perfectly in all cases due to database differences.